Home / Advanced Search

 Journal of Renewable Materials, Vol.11, No.3, pp. 1031-1061, 2023, DOI:10.32604/jrm.2022.023449

 Abstract Aloe vera plant is known worldwide for its medicinal properties and application in gel-based products such as shampoo, soap, and sunscreen.
 However, the demand for these gel-based products has led to a surplus production of Aloe vera processing waste.
 An Aloe vera gel processing facility could generate up to 4000 kg of Aloe vera waste per month.
 Currently the Aloe vera waste is being disposed to the landfill or used as fertilizer.
 A sustainable management system for the Aloe vera processing waste should be considered, due to the negative societal and environmental impacts of the currents waste disposal methods.
-Therefore,… More > Graphic Abstract
+Therefore, this… More > Graphic Abstract

 Valorization of <i>Aloe barbadensis</i> Miller. (<i>Aloe vera</i>) Processing Waste